Programs and institutions have important considerations when getting ready for a Match.

 Determining Program Eligibility for Fellowship Matches

-To be eligible to offer positions through the Specialties Matching Service® Fellowship Match, programs in a specialty must meet at least one of the following criteria:
+To be eligible to offer positions through the Specialties Matching Service® Fellowship Match, a program must be either:

-• accredited by the ACGME or another entity deemed acceptable to NRMP;
+• accredited by the ACGME or an entity acceptable to NRMP, or

 Adding a New Program to the Match